Move over, Croatia. Albania should be on every traveler’s list for beaches nestled into a rugged Ionian coastline, but without the crowds—for now.

-This 10-day trip starts in the vibrant capital of Tirana, takes you on a trip through idyllic mountains, and ends at the Albanian Riviera for some proper beach relaxation.
-You can fly out of Corfu, Greece after an easy ferry – and it’s not a bad place to extend your trip if you have the time.
+This 10-day Albania itinerary starts in the vibrant capital of Tirana, takes you on a boat trip to a hike through idyllic mountains, and ends at the Albanian Riviera for some proper beach relaxation.

 Tirana